The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{Closure correspondence}

 There is deeper structure attached to the face-assigning map $F_{(\cdot)}$.
-We introduce two notions of closure, \begin{itemize} \item \emph{support closure} (\cref{defn:supportclosure}) for laminations: given an arbitrary measured lamination $\lambda$, we add to its support lamination $|\lambda|$ the boundary of the smallest (up to isotopy) incompressible subsurface of $S$ containing $\lambda$ and denote the new geodesic lamination by $\widehat{|\lambda|}$;
+We introduce two notions of closure, \begin{itemize} \item \emph{support closure} (\cref{defn:supportclosure}) for laminations: given an arbitrary measured lamination $\lambda$, we add to its support lamination $|\lambda|$ the boundary of the smallest (up to isotopy) incompressible subsurface of $S$ containing $\lambda$.
+We denote the new geodesic lamination by $\widehat{|\lambda|}$ and we call it the \emph{support closure} of $\lambda$.

-\item \emph{adherence closure} (\cref{defn:adherence}) for faces of convex bodies: this assigns to each face $F$ a specific superface $\widehat{F}$ in a manner purely determined by the convex geometry of $\mathbf{S}_x^*$.
+\item \emph{adherence closure} (\cref{defn:adherence}) for faces of convex bodies: We assign to each face $F$ of $\mathbf{S}_x^*$ a specific superface $\widehat{F}$ in a manner purely determined by the convex geometry of $\mathbf{S}_x^*$.
+Precisely, the definition is as follows: First we say that a face $F$ of $\mathbf{S}_x^*$ is \emph{adherent} to a face $F'\supseteq F$ if for any face $F''$ containing $F$ there is a face which contains both $F'$ and $F''$ as subfaces.
+Each face $F$ is adherent to a unique face which is maximal with respect to inclusion and which we call the \emph{adherence closure $\widehat{F}$ of $F$}.

 \end{itemize}

 We show, as a corollary to \cref{measure} and \cref{set of measures}, that

 \begin{corollary}[{\cref{naturaltransformation}}] For any projective measured lamination $[\lambda]$,